-Initially,'not to forgive,' is imposed upon you by your instincts and you can do nothing about it.
+Initially, your feeling of 'not to forgive,' the cheater is imposed upon you by your instincts and you can do nothing about it.
 However, when you and your partner engage in infidelity reconciliation activities, you can turn the corner and get to a place in your relationship where forgiveness becomes possible and even desirable.

 If you want to forgive and can't, there are things you can do.
 You can influence your emotions by 'thinking differently' about what has happened and thereby remove the emotional blocks to forgiveness.
-The following thinking points will help you to soften your heart and eventually forgive your partner.
+The following thinking points will help you to soften your heart and eventually enable you to forgive your partner.

-Daily consider deeply these thinking-points until they become emotionally real:
+Daily consider deeply these points until they become emotionally real:

 Once you decide to forgive, do your best to carry out this decision.
 There are many tools to help you.
 Use the suggestions above, find a good therapist, find a spiritual activity that will raise you up to a new level, or be creative and find something novel to do that leads to forgiveness.

 For many whose trust was betrayed, forgiveness can and should be, a choice.

 Proof you 'have forgiven' is confirmed when you recall the details of the betrayal, and at the same time, you do not have a strong emotional reaction.